shiblon/entroq/README.md

 37706.

 The `eqc` command-line utility is included in the `entroq` container, so you can play around with it using `docker exec`.

-If the container's name is stored in `$container`:
+If the container's name is stored in `$container`, then you can run

 ```
 docker exec $container eqc --help